TimboKZ/react-context-menu-wrapper/docs/markdown/2-Basic-menus.md

     const menuId = 'my-component-local-menu';
     const bannerRef = useRef();

-    // This method attaches relevant DOM event listeners to `bannerRef`. useContextMenuHandlers(bannerRef, { id: menuId });
+    // This hook attaches relevant DOM event listeners to `bannerRef`. useContextMenuHandlers(bannerRef, { id: menuId });

     return (
         <React.Fragment>
+            // We attach `bannerRef` to the component that will trigger the context menu:
             <div ref={bannerRef} className="banner">Right click or long-press this box</div>

             <ContextMenuWrapper id={menuId}>